Building Surveying BSc (Hons)

 You could find yourself involved in all aspects of construction and it is now one of the broadest areas of surveying practice, taking in projects from a domestic extension to a major retail development.
 Building surveyors offer advice on many aspects of design and construction, including maintenance, repair, refurbishment and restoration of proposed and existing buildings.

 They offer quality assessments and report on defects in, or ways of improving, all kinds of buildings.
 As well as finding structural faults, building surveyors recommend solutions.
-They can advise on the feasibility of a building project, and how much it might cost to carry out, or how suitable a building could be for a particular purpose.
+They can advise on the feasibility of a building project, how much it might cost to carry out, or how suitable a building could be for a particular purpose.

 Where our graduates work

 Our graduates from similar courses have found employment in private practices, commercial organisations and local/central government, regionally, nationally and internationally.
-They work with companies such as Mace, Galliford Try, Balfour Beatty Plc, Lain O’ Rourke, Barrett Home Ltd, Watts Construction Ltd, and BAM Construction.
+They work with companies such as Mace, Galliford Try, Balfour Beatty Plc, Lain O’ Rourke, Barrett Home Ltd, Watts Construction Ltd and BAM Construction.

 Further study

-You can choose to continue your studies at Coventry University with the Construction Project and Cost Management MSc, Construction Project Management with BIM MSc or Sustainability and Environmental Management MSc.
+Subect to meeting all the progression requirements, you could choose to continue your studies at Coventry University with the Construction Project and Cost Management MSc, Construction Project Management with BIM MSc or Sustainability and Environmental Management MSc.
 You may be entitled to an alumni discount on your fees if you decide to extend your time with us by progressing from undergraduate to postgraduate study

 How to apply